mjmlab/pyinseq/README.md

 4. Map number of hits per gene.
 5. Summarize analysis results in a single table (for all chromosomes/plasmids; and for all samples under analysis).

-See the [Roadmap file](roadmap.md) for info on specific items to be implemented, including bugs in this version.

 # Next steps/wish list

 5. Add back in demultiplexing and general method to organize samples in folders.